-Purpose: Terms and conditions for Sendcloud Insurance.
+Purpose: To inform you about the terms and conditions for Sendcloud Insurance.
 The insurer will reimburse the purchase value in addition to the shipping costs when a claim is approved.
 Before you send a parcel with Sendcloud Insurance, please read these conditions carefully.
 When you apply this insurance to your shipment you automatically agree to the terms.

 How to insure your packages